FindMySchool LogoFindMySchool

 Oversubscription: With nearly two applications for every place, entry is competitive.
 Families living outside the immediate catchment or without a faith claim may find it difficult to secure a place.

-Strict Behaviour Policy: The school prides itself on high standards of discipline.
+Strict Behaviour Policy: The school is known for high standards of discipline.
 The behaviour policy is strictly enforced, and parents are expected to support the school's decisions regarding uniform and conduct.

 St Bede's Catholic Voluntary Academy offers a distinctive education that combines academic ambition with deep pastoral care.
-Ranking 1st in Scunthorpe, it is the clear academic leader in the town.
-Best suited to families who value a structured, faith-based environment and want their children to achieve strong results in a supportive community.
+Ranking 4th in Scunthorpe, it remains a notable local option rather than the clear academic leader in the town.
+Best suited to families who value a structured, faith-based environment and want their children to achieve solid results in a supportive community.
 The main challenge is securing a place in this popular and oversubscribed school.

 Yes.
 The school was rated Good by Ofsted in November 2022.
-It consistently ranks as the top-performing secondary school in Scunthorpe for GCSE results, with progress scores above the England average.
+It currently ranks 4th in Scunthorpe on the local secondary table, with progress scores above the England average.

 There are no fees.
 St Bede's is a state-funded academy.
 Parents may be asked to contribute to the cost of trips or music lessons, but tuition is free.